scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.2-to-5.3/upgrade-guide-from-5.2-to-5.3-generic.rst

 **During** the rolling upgrade, it is highly recommended:

 * Not to use the new |NEW_VERSION| features.
-* Not to run administration functions, like repairs, refresh, rebuild, or add or remove nodes.
+* Not to run administration functions, such as repairs, refresh, rebuild, or add or remove nodes.
 See `sctool <https://manager.docs.scylladb.com/stable/sctool/>`_ for suspending ScyllaDB Manager (only available for ScyllaDB Enterprise) scheduled or running repairs.
 * Not to apply schema changes.

 .. note::

    If you use the `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/>`_, we recommend upgrading the Monitoring Stack to the latest version **before** upgrading ScyllaDB.

 Upgrade Steps
 =============